CharlesAverill/SuperML/README.md

 An interpreter and text editor for a subset of the [Caml Programming Language](https://en.wikipedia.org/wiki/Caml).

+Great thanks to [Notepad3DS](https://github.com/MaeveMcT/Notepad3DS) as a jumping-off point for the text editor segment of this project.

 ## Progress

 So far this is a very rudimentary text editor and a disconnected interpreter interface.